Office of the Vice President for Research

 Certification of Attendance

 Beginning July 1, when students attend the two live/Zoom HawkIRB trainings or complete the quizzes after viewing the recordings, their name will be entered into the Certified Investigator Database.
 This database, housed in the HawkIRB system, also tracks completion of the online human subjects protection training through the CITI Program.
-Please allow one to two business days for this information to be added to the database after completion of the training requirement.
+Please allow two business days for this information to be added to the database after completion of the training requirement.

 When a student PI generates a draft New Project form, the HawkIRB system will recognize if the training requirement was fulfilled.
 The HawkIRB system will prohibit student PIs from submitting a new project application if they have not yet completed the required HawkIRB trainings.